 - Typical suburban home without pets: change every 90 days

 - House with a pet: change every 60 days

-- Multiple pets or have allergies: change every 30-45 days
+- Multiple pets or allergies: change every 30-45 days

-When choosing what kind of filter it is important to remember that airflow is a critical component of your system.
-Disposable pleated filters are constructed of paper and polyester and do a good job at filtering most household particles and allergens however may limit airflow.
-Disposable fiberglass filters, filter out less allergens and finer particles though will allow greater airflow.
-The higher the cost of the filter the more dust and particles it will collect.
+When choosing what kind of filter you need, it is important to remember that airflow is a critical component of your system.
+Disposable pleated filters are constructed of paper and polyester and do a good job at filtering most household particles and allergens, however, they may limit airflow.
+Disposable fiberglass filters filter out less allergens and finer particles though will allow greater airflow.
+The higher the cost of the filter, the more dust and particles it will collect.
 We recommend finding a balance that works for you between indoor air quality and the frequency in which you change filters.

 Q. How long will my heat pump last?

-A. The life of your heat pump depends on many factors, such as the type of heat pump, your location, and how well and often it is maintained.
-Heat pumps normally last an average of 15 years.
-Heating, ventilation, and air conditioning systems require proper and regular maintenance in order to work efficiently, but even in the best case scenarios most components of such systems only last 10-20 years.
+A. The life of your heat pump depends on many factors, such as the type of heat pump, your location and how well and often it is maintained.
+Heat pumps normally last an average of 18 years.
+Heating, ventilation and air conditioning systems require proper and regular maintenance in order to work efficiently.
 Foster’s experienced team will work with you to help maximize the life of your system.